 A sobering point, as mentioned, is that providing homeless apartments costs less than leaving them on the street.

 However, Juha Kaakinen points out, this is much less than the cost of keeping homeless people on the streets.
-Because when people find themselves in emergency situations, emergencies are more frequent: assaults, injuries, illnesses.
-Police, health care and judicial systems are more often called upon to intervene, and that too costs money.
+Because when people find themselves in emergency situations, emergencies are more frequent: attacks, injuries, illnesses.
+The police, health care and justice systems are more often called upon to intervene, and that also costs money.

 The state spends a little less than before but has living, happy, integrated people.